2026 수능특강 영독연 13강 변형문제 (1~9번)

 1 자원봉사 일정 관리 방식 변경에 대한 항의

-In the last six weeks, though, the new manager of volunteer services has begun assigning us to volunteer schedules without consulting us, causing a great deal of ____ among the volunteers and resulting in numerous cancellations of shifts.
+In the last six weeks, ____ the new manager of volunteer services has begun assigning us to volunteer schedules without consulting us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.

 2 지진 상황에서 아들을 구하려는 절박한 상황

-Everything was dark after the ____ went out.
+Everything was dark after the power ____ out.

 Crawling over the debris, I ____ reached Dustin.